The Rotary Club of Penang was Initiated by JW Davidson on his journey down the Malay Peninsula.

 The five Rotary clubs it sponsored are Rotary Clubs of Kota Bahru (1954); Bukit Mertajam (since renamed Butterworth (1959); Bagan Baru (since renamed Georgetown (1983); Tanjung Bungah (1988) and Seberang Jaya (1994).

 The Interact clubs sponsored are Interact Clubs of Chung Ling High School, Methodist Girls School, Technical Institute, Penang Free School, Sri Pinang, Sek.
-Abdullah Munshi, Westlands and Han Chiang High School.
+Abdullah Munshi, Westland, Han Chiang High School, Heng Ee High School and St. George's Girls School.

 The only Rotaract club sponsored by the Club is the Rotaract Club of Georgetown (Penang).